 Fighting Vipers

 The Sega Saturn port of Fighting Vipers was graphically inferior to the arcade version, but offered new console-only mode like Training and VS Playback mode.
 The cast of Fighting Vipers later appeared in Fighters Megamix (1996-1997), where VF characters are selectable as well.
 The sequel, Fighting Vipers 2 was released in 1998 but was rare to see outside of Japan arcades.
-The console version of Fighting Vipers 2 was ported to Dreamcast only in Japan & Europe (and was cancelled in the U.S, sadly).
+The console version of Fighting Vipers 2 was ported to Dreamcast only in Japan & Europe (and was cancelled in North America, unfortunately).

 Developer(s): Sega-AM2